 Young men are more likely to suffer from hypertension than women.
 But post 60 years of age, more women develop high blood pressure than men.

-Learn about the hypertension causes and the mechanism of pressure rise in the sections to follow.
-This will help you to delve deep into the signs of rising blood pressure and the long time implications of hypertension.
+Learn about the causes and the mechanism of pressure rise in the sections to follow.
+This will help you to delve deep into the signs of rising blood pressure and the long-term implications of hypertension.

 Your blood pressure is composed of two pressure components.